bdiegel/android-giftwise/res/art/README.md

      other files (it gets committed to source control as well)

+### Play Store feature image

+The feature image master artwork is `res/art/feature-image.xcf`.
+Also contained in this directory is the original background photo `res/art/feature-photo.jpg`.

+After editing `feature-image.xcf`, export a JPEG image to `res/prod/feature-image.jpg`.
+This is the final artwork to be uploaded to Google.

 ### Deploying Into The Project Dir

 The next step is to deploy the files in this ZIP to their proper